-This distinctive and multipurpose performing arts center required thousands of worker-hands before opening its doors in 1973.
-Located at Bennelong Point, Sydney Opera House aptly stands alone on an island providing all-day gazer views, a choice of fine dining restaurants and world class acoustics.
+Visit Sydney Opera House to see the city’s most iconic building up close.
+This distinctive and multipurpose performing arts center opened its doors in 1973 and has been recognized the world over ever since.
+Located at Bennelong Point, Sydney Opera House aptly stands alone on an island providing all-day gazer views, a choice of fine dining restaurants, and world class acoustics.

-Sun worship at Bondi Beach and watch on as surfers ride a wave.
-Electric barbecues are provided to service an appetite stirred up at this spotless crescent beach that is jammed with tanned up kite flyers, swimmers, and laidback sunbed loungers.
-Walkable restaurants with fresh eats and hip fruity cocktails will cool you down after a day spent at this sweeping beach.
+If you want to visit the beach while on vacation in Sydney, then head to Bondi Beach.
+Enjoy the sun and watch on as surfers ride the endless waves.
+Electric barbecues are provided to service an appetite stirred up at this spotless crescent beach that is popular with kite flyers, swimmers, and laid back sunbed loungers.
+Walkable restaurants with fresh eats and hip fruity cocktails will cool you down after a day spent at this famous stretch of sand.

-Enjoy a picnic beneath Sydney Harbor Bridge before strolling the cobbled streets of The Rocks historic laneways.
+Enjoy a picnic beneath Sydney Harbor Bridge before strolling the cobbled streets of The Rocks historic lanes.
 Several original sandstone houses have open doors for the public to enter.
 Learn of the convict history and how the early European settlement arrived here.
-Some of the older pubs in the city can also be found at The Rocks, offering good beer and friendly conversation with locals.
+Some of the older pubs in the city are located in The Rocks, offering delicious beer and friendly conversation with locals.

-Head downtown and get lost in the verdant 30-hectare of the Royal Botanic Garden.
-Here you’ll find serene gardens offering exclusive experiences such as the Rainforest Walk and The Calyx.
+If you want to escape from the buzz of the city and get lost in nature while remaining in the city, head to Sydney’s 30-hectare Royal Botanic Garden.
+Here, you’ll find serene gardens offering exclusive experiences such as the Rainforest Walk and The Calyx.
 This 200-year-old institution further delivers with beautiful gateway entrances and insight into rare plantation, which is provided by employees armed with expert knowledge.

-With perfect beaches and a little more of the laidback vibe than happening Bondi, Manly Beach is appreciated for white sands and snug coves.
-Nine miles north of Sydney and accessible via ferry from Sydney Harbor, Manly Beach offers boardwalk saunters, a snorkel or surf, and sculptures that depict local wildlife.
+With perfect beaches and slightly more laid back vibe than bustling Bondi, Manly Beach is appreciated for its white sands and snug coves.
+Nine miles north of Sydney and accessible via ferry from Sydney Harbor, Manly Beach offers visitors the chance to snorkel, surf, or simply saunter along the boardwalk.
+Less